Father's Day: Canada

 In Canada, Father's Day (Fête des Pères) is celebrated on the third Sunday of June and is not a public holiday.
 Father's Day typically involves spending time with one's father or the father figures in one's life.
 Small family gatherings and the giving of gifts may be part of the festivities organized for Father's Day.

-Costa Rica
+Central America (except for Belize)

 In Costa Rica, the Social Christian Unity Party presented a bill to change the celebration of Father's Day from the third Sunday of June to 19 March, the day of Saint Joseph.
 That was to give tribute to this saint, who gave his name to the capital of the country San José, Costa Rica, so family heads will be able to celebrate Father's Day at the same time as the Feast of Saint Joseph the Worker.
 The official date is still the third Sunday of June.

+Dominican Republic

+In Dominican Republic, Father's Day is celebrated on the third Sunday of July and is not a public holiday.